Feature Engineering for Stock Volatility Prediction

 DolphinDB provides users with many common machine learning algorithms such as least squares regression, random forest, and K-means for regression, classification and clustering, etc.

-In this project, DolphinDB XGBoost plugin is used for model training and prediction.
-XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+In this project, DolphinDB XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solves many data science problems in a fast and accurate way.

 Evaluation Metric: Root Mean Square Percentage Error, RMSPE